 - U.S. Territory Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, Northern Mariana Islands.
 Several legislative issues in the United States affect territories governed by U.S. federal law, therefore NATO’s lobbying efforts affect these cinemas.
 Dues are $30 per screen, with a minimum dues payment of $200.

 - Canada Hollywood studios deal with Canadian exhibitors as domestic companies, and the most important issues for U.S. and Canadian exhibitors overlap.
 Dues are US$20 per screen, with a minimum dues payment of $100.

 - International All countries outside of the U.S. and Canada.
-Several key issues affect all cinemas on a global level (technology, windows, movie theft, etc.), so a worldwide coordination benefits all members.
+Several key issues affect all cinemas on a global level (technology, windows, movie theft, etc.), so worldwide collaboration benefits all members.
 Annual dues are US$100 for companies operating 1-10 screens, US$250 for companies operating more than 10 screens, and US$500 for companies operating 20-99 screens, and US$1,000 for companies operating 100 and more screens.